Contrast Tips for Black-and-white Photography

 Remember that you don't always have to shoot for high tonal contrast.
 You can also use a lack of tonal contrast to capture a particular mood in your images.
 An underexposed, uniformly dark image conveys a somber or mysterious mood.
 Conversely, a uniformly bright image bursts with positive energy and life.
 Darker and lighter images are sometimes called low-key and high-key photographs.

-For lots more tips and information on film and digital photography, click the links on the next page.
+For lots more tips and information on film and digital photography, click the links below.

 - Digital Photography Basics